Ukraine poised for take off

 It’s still too early to say if that virtuous circle will start turning, but many of the necessary pieces are falling into the place.
 The effort will be helped by the general economic bounce-back following the shocks of 2020 that should prime the pump.
 After an unexpected mild 4% economic contraction in 2020 the economy is anticipated to grow by between 4.6% and 5.1% this year, according to various predictions, which could start the virtuous investment-consumption wheel turning.

-UkrInvest is committed to making this happen.
-Tsivkach says the focus is to attract industrial investment, what he calls the “New Asia” in Europe, developing a cheap production base that can produce high quality goods to supply all Europe.
+UkraineInvest is committed to making this happen.
+Tsivkach says the focus is to attract industrial investment, what he calls the “New Asia” in Europe where among other goals UkraineInvest is hoping to attract Asian companies selling in Europe to re-locate production to Ukraine to shorten their supply chain and increase their profits.